mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 And then, next...
 I think the contents of the next paragraph is the contents of all sentient beings.
 What is the contents of all sentient beings?

-> Brazier:
->
+>> Nishijima & Cross:
+>>
-> (5) How deluded, to think oneself the teacher of myriad Dharmas!
-When myriad Dharmas come forth to train and enlighten the self, that is enlightenment.
+>> (5) Driving ourselves to practice and experience the myriad dharmas is delusion.
+When the myriad dharmas actively practice and experience ourselves, that is the state of realization.
-> (6) All Buddhas are busy greatly enlightening delusion.
+>> (6) Those who greatly realize delusion are buddhas.
-> (7) Those who are greatly deluded about enlightenment are ordinary beings.
+>> (7) Those who are greatly deluded about realization are ordinary beings.
-> (8) So people who are enlightened are continually being enlightened within enlightenment.
+>> (8) There are people who further attain realization on the basis of realization.
-> (9) Those in the middle of delusion get more deluded.
+>> (9) There are people who increase their delusion in the midst of delusion.
->
+>>
-> Okumura:
+>> Okumura:
->
+>>
-> (5) Conveying oneself toward all things to carry out practice-enlightenment is delusion.
+>> (5) Conveying oneself toward all things to carry out practice-enlightenment is delusion.
 All things coming and carrying out practice-enlightenment through the self is realization.
-> (6) Those who greatly realize delusion are buddhas.
+>> (6) Those who greatly realize delusion are buddhas.
-> (7) Those who are greatly deluded in realization are living beings.
+>> (7) Those who are greatly deluded in realization are living beings.
-> (8) Furthermore, there are those who attain realization beyond realization
+>> (8) Furthermore, there are those who attain realization beyond realization
-> (9) and those who are deluded within delusion.
+>> (9) and those who are deluded within delusion.
->
+>>
-> Tanahashi:
+>> Tanahashi:
->
+>>
-> (5) To carry the self forward and illuminate myriad things is delusion.
+>> (5) To carry the self forward and illuminate myriad things is delusion.
 That myriad things come forth and illuminate the self is awakening.
-> (6) Those who have great realization of delusion are buddhas;
+>> (6) Those who have great realization of delusion are buddhas;
-> (7) those who are greatly deluded about realization are sentient beings.
+>> (7) those who are greatly deluded about realization are sentient beings.
-> (8) Further, there are those who continue realizing beyond realization
+>> (8) Further, there are those who continue realizing beyond realization
-> (9) and those who are in delusion throughout delusion.
+>> (9) and those who are in delusion throughout delusion.
->
-> Nishijima & Cross:
->
+>>
+>> Brazier:
+>>
-> (5) Driving ourselves to practice and experience the myriad dharmas is delusion.
-When the myriad dharmas actively practice and experience ourselves, that is the state of realization.
+>> (5) How deluded, to think oneself the teacher of myriad Dharmas!
+When myriad Dharmas come forth to train and enlighten the self, that is enlightenment.
-> (6) Those who greatly realize delusion are buddhas.
+>> (6) All Buddhas are busy greatly enlightening delusion.
-> (7) Those who are greatly deluded about realization are ordinary beings.
+>> (7) Those who are greatly deluded about enlightenment are ordinary beings.
-> (8) There are people who further attain realization on the basis of realization.
+>> (8) So people who are enlightened are continually being enlightened within enlightenment.
-> (9) There are people who increase their delusion in the midst of delusion.
+>> (9) Those in the middle of delusion get more deluded.
+>>

 #### 42:58